Matirix/1800_202210_13/README.md

 ## General Info
 This browser based web application to ...
 I am Felix and I am excited to receive a conflict!?!
-I am Set and i like bubbletea
+I am Set and i like bubbletea.

 ## Technologies
 Technologies used for this project:
 * HTML, CSS